Rowan Class 2025 - 2026

 The Phonics Screening Check takes place in June and Rowan continue to be busy learning the sounds and how to apply them to support them with their reading.

-In maths we will be exploring place value as well as addition and subtraction up to 20.
+In maths we will be exploring fractions, time and money.
 We continue with our daily fluency session in order to embed number facts.

-During our science lessons we will be exploring everyday materials where we will learn how to distinguish between an object and the material, identify, name and describe a variety of materials and understanding their propeties.
+During our science lessons we will be exploring plants and animal where we will learn how to identify, name and describe a variety of common animals including fish, amphibians, reptiles, birds and mammals.
+Aswell as learning how to name and identify a variety of common animals that are carnivores, herbivores and omnivores.

-Our religious education focuses in the Spring term will be Easter.
-Where we will explore the questions, what made Jesus special and why do Christians believe Easter is a new beginning?
+Our religious education focuses in the Spring term will be Baptism.
+Where we will encounter the concept of God through the promises and symbols of baptism.

 Our PSHE lessons will continue to explore the topics of relationships, diversity and sharing our world through our No Outsiders text.
 We will also be exploring how to keep our bodies clean, how we change over time - looking at growing from young to old as well as exploring different types of families and knowing who to ask for help.